miloszmisiek/ci-p5-cutback/README.md

 **- Sign Up Page**

-- Users can sign up by clicking the sign up button in the navbar.
+- Users can sign up by clicking the signup button in the navbar.
-- The page has the background photo to bring attention of the visitors and encourage for signup.
+- The page has a background photo to bring the attention of the visitors and encourage them to signup.
-- For small screens the background photo is hidden to declutter the form.
+- For small screens, the background photo is hidden to declutter the form.

 - Users must provide all the data requested in the form.
-Email verification is required to avoid frauders.
+Email verification is required to avoid fraud.
-- User will not be able to login without confirming his email.
+- User will not be able to log in without confirming his email.
-- Email sent have a link which redirects for login page.
+- Email sent has a link which redirects to the login page.

 ![Sign Up Page](documentation/features/sign-up.png)

 **- Page not found**

-- If user enters incorrect URL the page not found will be displayed.
+- If the user enters an incorrect URL the page not found will be displayed.
 - The background image is displayed for enhanced UX

 ![Page Not Found](documentation/features/not-found-page.png)